Occupational Therapy Career Information

 Even in these tough economic times the Healthcare industry is thriving.
 There are many different career opportunities available in the healthcare industry, all you need is the proper training.
-You can learn about some of the healthcare fields here.
+You can learn about Occupational Therapy here.

 Occupational therapists treat patients with physical, mental, or developmental conditions by employing a therapeutic usage of daily tasks and activities.
 Occupational therapists use a client-centered approach to facilitate progress and skill building.
 Occupational therapists modify and simplify tasks that patients struggle with and adapt specific tools and objects to fit the needs of the client.